worldmobilegroup/aya-node/docs/guide_join_devnet.md

 ### Adding Keys to the Validator

 To setup the validator we need to add the secret keys to the keyring on the validator machine.
-On the machine running the validator, navigate to the `aya-node` folder.
+On the machine running the validator, navigate to the `aya-node` repository folder.

 We need to add three keys: the Aura, Grandpa and Im-Online key.
-Depending on the derivation path in the mnmonic the, secret seeds of the ed25519 and sr25519 scheme might differ!
-The AURA_KEY and IM_ONLINE_KEY is the sr25519 secret seed, the GRANDPA_KEY is the ed25510 secret seed.
-In our example the secret seeds are the same.
+Depending on the derivation path in the mnemonic the, secret seeds of the ed25519 and sr25519 scheme might differ!
+The AURA_KEY and IM_ONLINE_KEY is the sr25519 secret seed, the GRANDPA_KEY is the ed25519 secret seed.
+In this example the secret seeds are the same as we did not derived an account.
-You also need to set the base path of the node, the path were all data is stored.
-We use "data/validator" make sure the folder exist and is accessible.
+You also need to set the base path of the node, the path were all data for the node is stored.
+We use "data/validator" make sure the path is accessible.

 Optional - Set keys to environment variables or enter directly at the `--suri` parameter:
 ```bash